 This outpost dances with Spanish eclecticism, focused on food from the Iberian Peninsula.

 Dine-in: Patria’s back wall of banquettes is decorated by a string of butcher knives along with a collection of antiques, handwoven tapestries, and old-world portraits.
 Start with tapas like the dates featuring house bacon and manchego, before moving on to bigger dishes such as the wood-fired cornish hen.
 Don’t skip ordering one of the beautiful paellas, which come in two sizes for celebrations of any size.

 Outdoor dining: The small yet mighty covered and heated patio is nestled in between the restaurant and a commercial building.

 For refined Italian fare: Sofia

 If you’re the type who loves to dress to the nines as well as be seen and heard, this hot spot in Yorkville is the one for your milestone moments.

 Dine-in: Creating a buzzing atmosphere are plush red velvet seating, chevron wood flooring, chandeliers overhead, contemporary art on the walls, and live music.
-Food includes silky kampachi crudo, grilled octopus with smoked tomato salsa, wild boar garganelli pasta, whole wood grilled fish finished with pepperoncini salsa verde, and rich Snake River flatiron wagyu.
+Food includes silky kanpachi crudo, grilled octopus with smoked tomato salsa, wild boar garganelli pasta, wood-grilled whole fish finished with pepperoncini salsa verde, and rich Snake River flatiron wagyu.
 To complement the dishes, the restaurant also has an extensive array of wine, cocktail, whiskey, and other spirits.